cube-js/cube/docs/Cube.js-Backend/@cubejs-backend-server-core.md

 Boolean to enable or disable a development server mode.
 The default value is based on `NODE_ENV` environment variable value.
 If the value of `NODE_ENV` is `production` it is `false`, otherwise it is `true`.

+**NOTE:** Using dev server in production is a security risk as there're unsecured routes which allows to get access to all data defined in Cube.js schema.

 ### logger

 A function to setup a custom logger.
 It accepts the following arguments: